Get it on Amazon »

 Unfortunately, when you don’t have to rely fully on God, you often end up doubting him.
 When you aren’t continually, intensely needing him, when you don’t feel utterly helpless without him, you end up doubting him.
 So I’ve read accounts of Western missionaries who could not cast out demons, yet the local converts could.
 The West has sapped us of a robust, dependent faith in the supernatural power of God.
 Just as Western missionaries can’t cast out demons overseas because it all seems so remote and abstract to them, I think most of us lack the confidence in God’s power to ask for healing in the way we should.
 Medical technology has made us spiritually dull, because so often prayer seems redundant: “You don’t need prayer; you need a doctor.”
 Medical technology is certainly a great blessing, but because we are so used to seeing healing happen in mundane, scientific ways, we have lost that confidence in it happening in remarkable, supernatural ways.

-If we want the kingdom of God to stand firm in the West, we must work to overcome our culturally-induced dullness.
+If we want the kingdom of God to stand firm in the West, one of the things we must do is work to overcome our culturally-induced dullness.
 We must work to truly depend on and have faith in the power of God through his Spirit.
 We must not become crazy Pentecostals.
 But we must regain our vigor and our boldness in trusting our God to work powerfully.
 The Spirit of God is mighty to work—when we don’t try to make ourselves mighty, and end up doubting him.
+[For a lengthy proof of this fact in the modern day, see Craig S. Keener, Miracles: The Credibility of the New Testament Accounts (Baker Academic, November 2011).]

 This wraps up the arc of redemptive history into the present.
 We’ve seen how the kingdom of man was ruined by Adam, how it was refused at Babel, and how it is now being reclaimed by Jesus.
 But what about the future?
 What will the restoration look like?
-This is the last, and most important question—because answering it reveals the very hope to which we have been called.
+This is the last, and most important question—because answering it reveals the very hope to which we have been called, which in turn informs the very gospel which we preach.